 $7,990 to $16,610

-Arrive in Copenhagen this morning and disembark for flights home, or remain in Copenhagen for an added stay.
+Disembark in London's city center nearby Tower Bridge and transfer to the airport for your flight home, or remain in London for an added stay.

 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.

 The photo team, a National Geographic Photographer and a Photo Specialist, will enhance your voyage by working with you on photo composition and exposure; helping you develop your own unique vision; showing you how professionals edit and store images while on the go; and sharing the stories behind some of their greatest images.
 Whether expert or interested beginner, you'll find added benefits such as walks ashore and Zodiac cruises dedicated to photography, presentations on the creative and technical aspects of photography, and one-on-one mentoring and coaching in the field.

 All accommodations aboard ship; all meals aboard ship; alcoholic and nonalcoholic beverages aboard ship; excursions; sightseeing and entrance fees; special access permits; transfers to and from group flights; use of kayaks and snorkeling equipment; services of expedition leader, National Geographic photographer, naturalist staff and expert guide; services of a ship physician; all gratuities; all port charges and service taxes.

 Air transportation; some meals; passport; visa; immigration fees; travel protection plan; items of a personal nature including internet, laundry, etc.